magepages/mpdocs/docs/seo-m2/user-guide.rst

 II.
 SEO Tools
 ******
 This add-on tool will assist SEO extension in assessing and marking which and how to perform the structured data at the best for SEO progress.
-You can have an intuitive look for the SEO analysis at the Product Page, Category Page and CMS Page.
+You can have a general review for the SEO analysis at the Product Page, Category Page and CMS Page.

 For example with a product: